Use tags to organise files on Mac

 On your Mac, do any of the following:

-Tag an open file: Hold the pointer to the right of the document title, click the arrow, click in the Tags field, then enter a new tag or choose one from the list.
+Tag an open file: Hold the pointer to the right of the document title, click the down arrow , click in the Tags field, then enter a new tag or choose one from the list.

 Tag a new file when you save it: Click File > Save.
 In the Save dialogue, click in the Tags field, then enter a new tag, or choose one from the list.

 Tag a file on the desktop or in the Finder: Select the item, then open the File menu.
 You can also Control-click the item, or tap it with two fingers.
-Choose a colour below Tags, or click Tags to choose from more tags or enter a new tag.
+Choose a colour above Tags (the name of the tag replaces Tags as you move the pointer over the colour) or click Tags to choose from more tags or to enter a new tag.

-Tip: Use keyboard shortcuts to tag files quickly — select a file, then use Control-1 to Control-7 to add (or remove) your favourite tags.
+Tip: Use keyboard shortcuts to tag files quickly — select a file, then use Control-1 through Control-7 to add (or remove) your favourite tags.
 Control-0 (zero) removes all tags from a file.

 Find items you tagged